discordjs/guide/guide/creating-your-bot/README.md

 Open your terminal and run `node index.js` to start the process.
 If you see "Ready!" after a few seconds, you're good to go!

 ::: tip
-You can open up your `package.json` file and edit the `"main": "index.js"` field to point to your main file.
+You can open your `package.json` file and edit the `"main": "index.js"` field to point to your main file.
 You can then run `node .` in your terminal to start the process!

 After closing the process with `Ctrl + C`, you can press the up arrow on your keyboard to bring up the latest commands you've run.
 Pressing up and then enter after closing the process is a quick way to start it up again.
 :::